Life Begins (TV series): UK air dates

-From June 2014, the show was repeated on ITV Encore ITV's new drama channel for sky customers.
+From June 2014, the show was repeated on ITV Encore, a channel exclusive to Sky customers, which closed down in 2018.

 International air dates

 Ratings in Australia: The first episode of the first series aired over Australia's non ratings period, and the opening episode rated 1.1 million mainland capital city viewers, which was the 12th most watched show for the week.
 Ratings continued around the one million viewers mark throughout series one.
 The first episode of series two moved to 9:30pm and rated 998,000 viewers, ranking first in its time slot.
 The second episode rated 853,000 viewers.